The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

 \subsubsection{Iterative prompt engineering}

-Text-based generative art is \allowbreak driven by exploration.
-Practitioners probe the model's latent space with textual prompts to see what works (and what not) \cite{aliendream}.
-This process is iterative~\cite{boden2009.pdf} and links ideas between subsequent prompts \cite{1-s2.0-S0749597817300559-main.pdf}.
+Text-to-image art is driven by exploration.
+Practitioners probe the model's latent space with textual prompts to see what works (and what not)~\cite{aliendream}.
+This process is iterative~\cite{boden2009.pdf} and links ideas between subsequent prompts~\cite{1-s2.0-S0749597817300559-main.pdf}.
 Several iterations are often needed to arrive at a subjectively satisfactory result.
-The process is also affected by chance and the practitioner's willingness to ``go with the flow'' and allow the conversation with AI to steer in unanticipated directions.
+The process is also affected by chance and the practitioner's willingness to ``go with the flow'' and allow the conversation with the AI to steer in unanticipated directions.
 For instance, practitioners may adapt their prompts to serendipitously follow opportunities presented by the AI (thereby avoiding fixation~\cite{jansson1991.pdf}).
-Iteration is also inherently present in how images are created by the text-based generative system, as described in the following section.
+Iteration is also inherently present in how images are created by AI, as described in the following section.

 \newlength{\imagewidthcuration}